open-telemetry/opentelemetry-java/QUICKSTART.md

 [Library Guidelines]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/library-guidelines.md

-The configuration install a span processor with an exporter and may customize the behavior of the OpenTelemetry SDK.
+The application has to install a span processor with an exporter and may customize the behavior of the OpenTelemetry SDK.

 For example, a basic configuration instantiates the SDK tracer registry and sets to export the traces to a logging stream.